14 Genome Mapping

 Can you identify SNPs that were called with lenient but not with strict parameters or vice versa?

-Let’s check out some of these in IGV.
+Let’s check out some of these in igv.

 Question